-A collaboration between the Departments of English and History at Royal Holloway, the MA in Medieval Studies has an excellent reputation, having been running for almost thirty years.
-That reputation comes from the variety of teaching on our course: we draw on medievalists teaching across Royal Holloway in disciplines as diverse as History, English, French, Theatre Studies, and Music.
+A collaboration between the Departments of English and History and the Department of History at Royal Holloway, the MA in Medieval Studies has an excellent reputation, having been running for almost thirty years.
+That reputation comes from the variety of teaching on our course: we draw on medievalists teaching across Royal Holloway in disciplines as diverse as history, English, French, theatre studies, music and archaeology.
 We introduce you to many aspects of medieval society and culture, while giving you the opportunity to concentrate on the areas that interest you most.

 As a historian and student of literature you will look at the medieval world from both literary and historical perspectives, working with source material including artefacts and manuscripts as well as archives and printed sources.
 The course emphasises the skills that are required for postgraduate research, irrespective of the area you choose to specialise in.

 You may choose to study for a Postgraduate Diploma in Medieval Studies, taking on the taught part of the course without completing the dissertation.
 This is designed for those who want advanced instruction in Medieval Studies, but cannot commit to undertaking an independent research project.